nwutils/nwjs-packager/README.md

 }
 ```

+A longer term aim of this project is remove the nw-builder dependency entirely.

 ### packageOptions

 This object contains nwjs-packager specific settings.
 Outputs can be specified for an OS (eg `win`) which will affect both the x32 and x64 outputs, or for a specific platform (eg `win64`).